willymcallister/willymcallister.github.io/_articles/source-transformation.md

 $v_\text{RLN} = $ \_\_\_\_\_\_\_\_\_ $\quad i_\text{RLN} = $ \_\_\_\_\_\_\_\_\_

 {:start="7"}
-**7. Plot this point on your $i$-$v$ graph.** It's not the same point as $v_{oc}$ or $i_{sc}$, but it should fall on the $i$-$v$ line you plotted.
+**7. Plot this point on your $i$-$v$ graph.** It's not the same point as $v_{oc}$ or $i_{sc}$, but it should fall somewhere on the $i$-$v$ line.

-If you used the simulation model to help you with this design challenge, notice the simulator didn't tell you the answer.
+If you used the simulation model notice the simulator didn't tell you the right answer.
 You had to figure out the Norton equivalent on your own.
-However, the simulator did confirm if your answer was right or wrong.
+However, the simulator did help in the process because you could confirm if your answer was right or wrong.

 ## Summary
 {:.no_toc}